d-kozak/enticing/index-server/INTERFACE.md

 * all paths prefixed (e.g /api/v1/* )
     * to support multiple APIs simultaneously (v1,v2,v3), if necessary
-    * to add GUI at '/' in the future, if deemed useful in the future
+    * to add GUI at '/', if deemed useful in the future

 * /query
      * POST